The dances we teach

 - Beginner friendly

-The dance we call "Lindy Hop" originated in the late 1920s and evolved from Afro-American dance, Charleston, Tap and Breakaway.
+The dance we call "Lindy Hop" originated in the late 1920s and was an Afro-American dance.
 As jazz music evolved into this energetic, swung groove, the dancers of the time answered the call by creating a dance with just as much energy.
-Lindy Hop was born in the ballrooms of Harlem, like The Savoy and The Cotton Club, where people danced until their feet couldn’t take any more!
+Lindy Hop was born in the ballrooms of Harlem, like The Savoy, where black and white people danced together until their feet couldn’t take any more!
 The revival of Lindy Hop started in the 1980s when one of the original Lindy Hoppers, Frankie Manning, helped to rekindle the love of the dance, and now Lindy Hop can be found in major cities all over the world from New York to Vancouver, Tokyo to Sydney, Istanbul to Berlin, and now: Rotterdam!

 1930s Partner Charleston is an important part of modern Lindy Hop dancing and is frequently seen as part of Lindy Hop.
 During our Lindy Hop lessons you will learn the basics of Partner Charleston and be able to dance it - especially when the music gets faster.